 Employees who have been employed for at least 30 calendar days and who are employed by an employer with fewer than 500 employees for each of 20 or more calendar days during the current or preceding calendar year are eligible for the expanded family and medical leave.
 However, an employer of an employee who is a health care provider or an emergency medical responder may elect to exclude such an employee from the application of the new law.

-- When is the leave available – Leave is available when a qualifying need related to a public health emergency exists, which means the employee is unable to work (or telework) due to a need to care for a son or daughter under age of 18 years of age of such employee if the school or place of care has been closed or is unavailable due to a public health emergency.
+- When is the leave available – Leave is available when a qualifying need related to a public health emergency exists, which means the employee is unable to work (or telework) due to a need to care for a son or daughter under the age of 18 years of age of such employee if the school or place of care has been closed or is unavailable due to a public health emergency.
 (Childcare provider means a provider who received compensation for provided childcare services on a regular basis.
 School means an elementary or secondary school).

 - Exemptions – The Secretary of Labor shall have the authority to issue regulations to exempt from coverage under the new law